Kekotron-Terminal/KekotronTerminal/README.md

    **Options**:
    * Local private node
-      Running a Geth node on your machine(or local network) is the best way to get the outmost performace out of Kekotron.
+      Running a Geth+lighthouse node using [NiceNode](https://www.nicenode.xyz/) on your machine(or local network) is the best way to get the outmost performace out of Kekotron.
 A simple sync in `snap` mode will be sufficient.

    * Remote private node
       A private node running remotely on a VPS and connected through SSH can also give you extremely high performance.
 Low cost options include [Contabo](https://contabo.com/) and [Hetzner](https://www.hetzner.com/)